fragcolor-xyz/shards/docs/docs/reference/shards/shards/types.md

 `(Math.Mean)` computes the mean of a sequence of floating-point numbers.
 But there are three kinds of means - Arithmetic mean, Geometric mean, and Harmonic mean.

-So the parameter `:Kind` is defined as an enum variable with these three fixed states :
+So the parameter `Kind` is defined as an enum variable with these three fixed states :
 ` :Kind = {Arithmtic mean, Geometric mean, Harmonic mean}`

-And hence `:Kind` expects a value that matches one of its possible states.
-In other words the value you pass in for `:Kind` needs to be an enumerated data type.
+And hence `Kind` expects a value that matches one of its possible states.
+In other words the value you pass in for `Kind` needs to be an enumerated data type.

 In simple terms it just means that you pass in one of the allowed named constant values.
 Anything else will fail validation.